-- We recognise that pupils with SEND may well have an Emotional and Social Development need that will require support in school. - The Emotional Health and well-being of all our pupils is very important to us. - We have a robust Safeguarding Policy in place; we follow National & LA Guidelines. - We have two fully trained Nurture Practitioners who support children via 1:1 'Bubble Time' and/or nurture group sessions (Sunshine Group and Rainbows Group).
-Additional referrals to other agencies (eg. Counselling) are completed as necessary. - We have robust Behaviour and Anti-Bullying Policies. - The Executive Head Teacher, Associate Head Teacher, and all staff continually monitor the Emotional Health and well-being of all members of our pupils; this may be for example, via pupil questionnaires or the school suggestion box. - We are a 'Taking Care' school, with all staff fully trained in 'Protective Behaviours: A Toolkit for Keeping Children and Young People Safe.' - All staff are trained in using Emotion Coaching de-escalation techniques. - All teaching staff are trained to deliver River Bear Yoga and Mindfulness pedagogies. - Three members of staff are trained to deliver the Drawing and Talking intervention to support pupils' emotional well-being. - Three members of staff are trained to use Mindfulness Based Cognitive Therapy (MBCT) strategies. - Therapeutic art groups are regularly offered to children and parents by the school's artist-inresidence and counsellor. - Four members of staff are trained Mental Health First Aiders.

-• We have externally trained playground 'Peer Mediators' who support their peers during lunchtimes and playtimes.
+- We have robust Behaviour and Anti-Bullying Policies (available on our school website). - The Executive Head Teacher, Associate Head Teacher, and all staff continually monitor the Emotional Health and well-being of all members of our pupils; this may be for example, via pupil questionnaires or the school suggestion box. - We are a 'Taking Care' school, with all staff fully trained in 'Protective Behaviours: A Toolkit for Keeping Children and Young People Safe.' - Three members of staff are trained to use Mindfulness Based Cognitive Therapy (MBCT) strategies. - Therapeutic art groups are regularly offered to children and parents by the school's artist-inresidence and counsellor. - We have externally trained playground 'Peer Mediators' who support their peers during lunchtimes and playtimes.